The Story and History of UISCE

-It all started during the Summer of 1988 in Fenit Sailing Club, Co Kerry.
-When Ciarán Ó Murchú, aged 18 at the time, sat in a GP14 sailboat for the first time during his army cadetship adventure training.
-He knew immediately that he was experiencing a very special moment that it would change the course of this life.
+It all started during the Summer of 1988 in Fenit Sailing Club, Co Kerry, when Ciarán Ó Murchú, aged 18 at the time, sat in a GP14 sailboat for the first time during his army cadetship adventure training.
+He immediately knew that he was experiencing a very special moment that would change the course of his life.

-Having grown up surrounded by the sea and consistent winds in Belmullet, Ciarán could not understand why he had never been a sailboat at home.
-After experiencing the joy and adventure of sailing he made a personal pledge to bring this wonderfully enjoyable sport back to his native town.
+Having grown up surrounded by the sea and consistent winds in Belmullet, Ciarán could not understand why he had never been in a sailboat at home.
+After experiencing the joy and adventure of sailing, he made a personal pledge to bring this wonderful sport back to his hometown.

-The high rate of unemployment and the inevitable doom and gloom surrounding it in the 80s had a huge impact on the young Ciarán.
-It was one of his life ambitions to inspire people to work and create employment at home.
-He has also carried out this ambition successfully through the current economic crisis.
-UISCE remains one of the most respected employers on the Erris Peninsula.
+The high rate of unemployment in the 80s, and the inevitable doom and gloom surrounding it, had a huge impact on the young Ciarán.
+It was one of his life’s ambitions to inspire people to work and create employment at home.

 The final ingredient in the pot was his parents.
 The native speakers encouraged Ciarán and his 8 siblings to speak Irish at home when they were growing up.
-Ciarán, as a rebellious teenager, found speaking Irish extremely difficult and could not really see the point.
-However this all changed, in his early twenties while on a Irish course with the civil service in Connemara.
-He was suddenly grateful for his fluency and realised what a valuable national asset and part of our culture and heritage the Irish language was.
-Following the course in Connemara Ciarán decided to embrace the pride he felt for Irish and decided to spread his enthusiasm and embark on a journey to introduce a “Fun” element to the language.
+Ciarán, as a rebellious teenager, found speaking Irish extremely difficult and didn’t see the point.
+This changed dramatically in his early twenties while on an Irish course with the civil service in Connemara.
+The value of Gaeilge as a national asset and a part of our culture and heritage was impressed upon him.
+Suddenly, he was very grateful for his fluency in the language.
+Following the course in Connemara, Ciarán decided to embrace the pride he felt for Gaeilge.
+He decided to spread his enthusiasm and embark on a journey to introduce a “Fun” element to the language.
 The concept for UISCE was growing – Spórt Trí Ghaeilge.

-During the Summer of 1991 Ciarán met a young dynamic engineer from Cobh, John Mc Namara.
-Both Ciarán and John decided to look at the feasibility of setting up UISCE in Ciarán home town of Belmullet.
-Four months later they purchased £10,000 worth of water sport equipment based on the results of feasibility study.
+During the Summer of 1991, Ciarán met a young dynamic engineer from Cobh, John Mc Namara.
+Both Ciarán and John decided to look at the feasibility of setting up UISCE in Ciarán’s hometown of Belmullet.
+Four months later, they purchased £10,000 worth of watersports equipment based on the results of the study.
 There was no turning back now!
 UISCE was born.

-In 2000, Ciarán and his wife Máire decided to leave the comfort and safety of their full time state jobs in Dublin and move west to develop Coláiste UISCE.
-They were embarking on an exciting journey to establish the first full-time centre working Trí Ghaeilge in the country.
+In 2000, Ciarán and his wife Máire decided to leave the safety of their full-time state jobs in Dublin and move west to develop Coláiste UISCE.
+They were embarking on an exciting journey to establish the first full-time watersports center working Trí Ghaeilge in the country.

 With a budget of £600,000, a huge renovation was undertaken to develop the site and the buildings.
 The work that was due to take two years was finished within nine months, due to the exceptional energy and dedication of local builders.
-Today, the result of that hard work is seen in this state of the art centre with 27 bedrooms, 5 classrooms, large professional kitchens and dining room, changing rooms etc. Ciarán and Máire proudly opened the doors of the new centre on the 1st June 2001.
+Today, the result of that hard work is seen in this state-of-the-art center with 30 bedrooms, 4 classrooms, a large professional kitchen & dining room, and changing rooms etc. Ciarán and Máire proudly opened the doors of the new centre on 1st June 2001.

 Further development followed.
 UISCE began to operate outside the summer season.
-They welcomed school groups, water sport competitors and corporate events from September through until June.
-UISCE continues to break new ground and as recently as September 2013 we hosted a course of MBA students from Trinity College Dublin.
+They welcomed school groups, watersport competitors, and corporate events from September to June.
+UISCE continues to break new ground and we’ve since hosted everything from inter-varsity competitions to trips for MBA students.

 Some interesting Historic facts;-

-- 1740 Riocaird Bairéad (poet ‘Preab san Ól’) and Eoin Cóir (An Irish Satirist) was born and raised on the site where UISCE is based
+- 1740 Riocaird Bairéad (poet ‘Preab san Ól’) and Eoghan Cóir (An Irish Satirist) was born and raised on the site where UISCE is based

 - UISCE’s original building, an old doll factory called ‘Crolly Dolls’, was set up by Údarás na Gaeltachta in 1938.
 This initiative was an important part of the community until its closure in 1971.
 It is the oldest building under the care of the Údarás.